nisha2300/Salesforce-Car-Hub-App/carhub/README.md

 ## Usage
 1. Log in to your Salesforce environment.
-2. Navigate to the Car Hub App.
+2. Open the Car Hub App and navigate to the Car Explorer Page.
-3. Use the provided UI to add, update, or analyze car data.
+3. Apply filters to search for cars based on various criteria.
+4. Click on any car to view its details and find similar vehicles.

 ## Configuration
 - Ensure required objects and fields are created.